How to claim

 You can claim the cost of the return journey from your home or work to court.
 You must keep all bus, train and car parking receipts and return them with your claim form.

-A taxi must only be used:
+A taxi is only allowed:

 - in cases of an emergency